Card

 High Emphasis Surface

-High emphasis card takes on a background color that is different from white.
+High emphasis cards take on any background color that is different from white.
 The default color is the Branded Affordance color.
 Content on top of the card needs to be able to pass accessibility and uses an On color to make sure black or white content passes on the surface.
 The card can be on a raised surface or flat surface.

 Low Emphasis Surface